AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/organize-your-work/print-and-export-comments.md

 The Thumbnail view shows each comment in order, together with the full thread for each comment.
 You can also sort comments and see the thumbnail for each comment with markups added.

-To print the thumbnail view click the **Printer** icon at the top-right corner of the page and select one of the following:
+To print the thumbnail view click the **[!UICONTROL Printer]** icon at the top-right corner of the page and select one of the following:

 * Sort by comment ID or page (1)
 * Thumbnail for each comment with markups added (2)